 If you're a serious runner and want a foldable treadmill you can trust, I would strongly recommend the Horizon 7.4.
 Although it doesn't have all the extra technology features (like interactive programming or a touchscreen) it is a well-build machine with a powerful motor.

 Want to feel like you’re walking or jogging on a cloud?
 Yeah, me too!
 The Horizon 7.4 AT Treadmill is here to fulfill that quota with “3-zone variable response cushioning.”
-This is just a fancy way of saying the belt cushioning is going to support your strides for an extra bounce in your step.
+This is just a fancy way of saying the belt cushioning will support your strides for an extra bounce in your step.

-Plus, the 60-inch-long by 22-inch-wide deck is wide and long enough for seniors of a variety of heights.
+Plus, the 60-inch-long by 22-inch-wide deck is wide and long enough for seniors of various heights.
 As someone over 5 feet 9 inches, I’m singing all the praises for the 7.4 AT because I can comfortably stride without carefully calculating my steps.

 Please be aware of the step-up height.
-At 8.75 inches, the 7.4 AT might require assistance for both mounting and dismounting if you’re worried about falling.
-But, there are so many other good features, we felt like this machine earned the No. 1 spot.
+Our testers measured it themselves, and at 8.75 inches, the 7.4 AT might require assistance for both mounting and dismounting if you’re worried about falling.
+But, there are so many other good features—such as a 38-inch safety key that disengaged 8 inches from the end of the deck during testing—we felt like this machine earned the No. 1 spot.

 The display is fairly traditional for a treadmill without a touchscreen.
-The LED console is easy-to-read and shows the traditional metrics.
+The LED console is easy to read and shows the traditional metrics.
 Nothing crazy, but if you’re looking for intuitive and simple, the 7.4 AT will get ‘er done.
+The technology it has does get the job done so we’re rating it a 5 out of 5.

 Product Highlights